riha/riha.github.io/_posts/2010-04-12-use-code-blocks-to-extend-your-biztalk-custom-xslt-maps.markdown

 categories: [BizTalk 2006, BizTalk 2009, XSLT]
 ---

-<blockquote>**Update 2010-04-13
-**Grant Samuels commented and made me aware of the fact that inline scripts might in some cases cause memory leaks.
-He has some further information [here](http://linderalex.blogspot.com/2008/06/memory-leak-using-biztalk-mapper.html) and you’ll find a kb-article [here](http://support.microsoft.com/kb/918643).** **</blockquote>
+> Update 2010-04-13: Grant Samuels commented and made me aware of the fact that inline scripts might in some cases cause memory leaks.
+He has some further information [here](http://linderalex.blogspot.com/2008/06/memory-leak-using-biztalk-mapper.html) and you’ll find a kb-article [here](http://support.microsoft.com/kb/918643).

 I’ve posted a few times before on how powerful I think it is in complex mapping to be able to replace the BizTalk Mapper with a custom XSLT script ([here’s how to](http://msdn.microsoft.com/en-us/library/aa560154(BTS.20).aspx)).
 The BizTalk Mapper is nice and productive in simpler scenarios but in my experience it break down in more complex ones and maintaining a good overview is _hard_.
 I’m however looking forward to the new version of the [tool in BizTalk 2010](http://www.microsoft.com/biztalk/en/us/roadmap.aspx#2009r2) – but until then I’m using custom XSLT when things gets complicated.